NachtRaveVL/Simple-Homestead-Arduino/README.md

 #### Header Defines

-There are several defines inside of the controller's main `Terraduino[UI].h` header file that allow for more fine-tuned control of the controller.
-You may edit and uncomment these lines directly, or supply them via custom build flags.
-While editing the main header file isn't ideal, it is often easiest.
-Note that editing the controller's main header file directly will affect all projects compiled on your system using those modified controller files.
+Several defines inside the controller's main `Terraduino[UI].h` header file provide fine-grained control over optional features and build behavior.
+These may be edited directly or supplied through custom build flags.
+Editing the main header is often the simplest approach, but affects every project compiled against that modified library.

-Alternatively, you may also refer to <https://forum.arduino.cc/index.php?topic=602603.0> on how to define custom build flags manually via modifying the platform[.local].txt file, or with the Arduino CLI (preferred way going forward).
+Custom build flags can also be supplied through the Arduino CLI or the older `platform.local.txt` override approach.
+See <https://forum.arduino.cc/index.php?topic=602603.0> for additional details.

-For the older platform.local.txt file override approach, create platform.local.txt alongside platform.txt located in %applocaldata%\Arduino15\packages\{platform}\hardware\{arch}\{version}\ (replacing %applocaldata%\Arduino15 with ~/Library/Arduino15 for OSX, and ~/.arduino15 for Linux), with the contents: `compiler.cpp.extra_flags=-Dname` (replacing `name` with full name of below define).
-Note that it will affect all builds for that platform until again changed/removed.
-Some build systems may require directly editing platform.txt and adding onto the end of its CPP build recipe, e.g. Teensy & `recipe.cpp.o.pattern=<bunch-of-stuff> -Dname`.
+For the older `platform.local.txt` override, create `platform.local.txt` alongside `platform.txt` in `%applocaldata%\Arduino15\packages\{platform}\hardware\{arch}\{version}\` (replace `%applocaldata%\Arduino15` with `~/Library/Arduino15` on macOS or `~/.arduino15` on Linux) and add `compiler.cpp.extra_flags=-Dname`, replacing `name` with the required define.
+This affects all builds for that platform until changed or removed.
+Some build systems, including Teensy, may instead require editing `platform.txt` and appending the define to the C++ build recipe.

 From Terraduino.h:
 ```Arduino